steven-halla/casino_hell/README.md

 NPC text box has methods to start over from our len.index back to one which my Text boxes are missing I'll need to go through the game bit by bit , improving everything to make it good.

+For boss:
+maybe have magic lock, but player increases luck + 1 "Hahahaha now you are even less likely to win"
+"Your wrong, now I'm more likely to win"
+"that doesn't make any sense?"
+"I didn't want to have to use this so soon in , but it looks likke i dont have much  of achoice, brings out lucky coin and rubs it, +1 luck."
+"His luck.....its radiating off of him like a blast furnace"